 For more information about how to set up your Locations and Areas, check out this help document.

 When you created your account, you will have created your first Location.
 To add Areas to this Location or create a new Location, head to the Locations tab.

 Once your Areas are set up, it’s now time to configure your Location to ensure it reflects how your business operates and how you manage your team today.

 This can be done by amending the Scheduling and Timesheet settings, found within the Location Settings.
 Here are a few of the settings that are most important for you to consider:

-- Whether employees can swap shifts, and if your manager needs to approve each swap.
+Whether team members can swap shifts, and if your manager needs to approve each swap.

-- How you'd like employees to clock in and out (chose out of web, mobile, iPad Kiosk, Android Time Clock)
+How you'd like team members to clock in and out (chose out of web, mobile, iPad Kiosk, Android Time Clock)

-- Whether employees can modify their timesheets after a shift (this is on by default, you may like to turn this off if you'd prefer only managers can edit timesheets)
+Whether team members can modify their timesheets after a shift (this is on by default, you may like to turn this off if you'd prefer only managers can edit timesheets)

 Now you’ve configured your Locations, it’s time to add your team.
 To do so, head to the People Tab, click Add People, then Add/Import Multiple People.